-Alaska Villages Run Dry And Residents Worry 'If This Is Our Future Of No Water'
+Alaska Villages Run Dry And Residents Worry About A 'Future Of No Water'

 "It doesn't feel like you're clean.
 You feel like you're just splattering a little bit of water," she says.

-Last month, Nanwalek officials started shutting the water off for 12 hours every night, and the state has issued a boil water notice.
+Last month, Nanwalek officials started shutting the water off for 12 hours every night, and the state has issued a "boil water" notice.
 But recently, Kvasnikoff decided she had had enough of the extreme conservation.
 She and her family jumped on an airplane to the nearest city for a break.

-"So that's a lot of money to do that but you do what you have to do," she says.
+"So that's a lot of money to do that, but you do what you have to do," she says.

-Kvasnikoff says she grew up without running water but at least back then, fresh water felt plentiful.
+Kvasnikoff says that she grew up without running water but that at least back then, fresh water felt plentiful.
 Not so, anymore.

 A community crisis

-The village of Nanwalek usually receives roughly six inches of rain each summer, but this summer, it has only received about one and a half inches.
+The village of Nanwalek usually receives roughly 6 inches of rain each summer, but this summer, it has only received about 1.5 inches.

 John Kvasnikoff is the village's chief and Nina Kvasnikoff's brother-in-law.
-He says Nanwalek's leaders realized its reservoir was running low about a month ago due to lack of rain and low snowpack.
+He says Nanwalek's leaders realized its reservoir was running low about a month ago because of lack of rain and low snowpack.

-"We really didn't have a plan but then we started calling these agencies and [saying] look we're running out of water," he says.
+"We really didn't have a plan, but then we started calling these agencies and [saying] 'Look we're running out of water,' " he says.

 Local agencies, communities and the borough government have flown and barged water to the village.
 He says the water has gotten low before, but it hasn't caused an emergency since 2003.
 Kvasnikoff adds that the village's growing population of roughly 300 residents, and old leaky pipes aren't helping.